 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

-As for me, I went to the Netherlands in summer of 2019, and I had an amazing time exploring not only Amsterdam, but many of the country’s smaller cities and towns, such as Delft and Haarlem, which I could truly envision myself living in longterm.
+As for me, I had an amazing time exploring not only Amsterdam, but many of the country’s smaller cities and towns, such as Delft and Haarlem, which I could truly envision myself living in longterm.

 I’m not exaggerating either.
 Without a doubt, I absolutely loved my stay here!
 Photographs don’t do this destination a justice.
 You feel as if you’ve fallen into a postcard when you visit here in “real life.”